nekvinder/portfolio/content/blog/vim-tricks.md

 ### Angular

 Angular has components, which usually have a .ts, .html, .css/scss and spec files.
-Use the following keybind to alternate/rotate between the same components files.
+Use the following function to alternate/rotate between the same components files.

 ```lua
 function()